 True story: I was once written up for using college level vocabulary on the job.
 Yes, it was in a written performance evaluation.
-No, I was not writing for a living at the time; was running a line of business.
+No, I was not writing for a living at the time; was running a line of business and creating more job adverts.
 You might not guess that my employer was a bank, where most workers had some college and many had MBAs.
 Go figure.
 Just one of the reasons I’m forever freelance.

 There’s a place for arabesques in writing — that place is usually literature or narrative nonfiction.
 When I write for business I’ve learned to use them sparingly (or link to the definition!).

 Business writers need to err on the side of spartan communications.
 Well-written, engaging and action-oriented, while spartan.

 Teaching by example, I edited the opening sentences of this WordPress blog post to rid it of verbal flourishes and the loathsome passive voice.
 I kept “nascent” for the paragraph’s arabesque.

 It is with extremely great pleasure that I point you to the first post at the new I’m pleased to introduce you to the WordPress Foundation site.
 Not only am I excited about the things that will happen under the auspices of the Foundation, I’m proud of what the Foundation will do, and excited to see a site running the 3.0 development version and the nascent theme called 2010.[tip]

 Lesson for business communications: adverbs, adjectives and complex sentences are risky.
 They bore readers, who then lose track of your core message.
 Use them as sparingly as salt in your diet.[/tip]

 In the edited post above, “extremely great pleasure” and “under the auspices of” belong in a royal decree, not a business message.

 Since business communications are usually intended to sell something — an idea, product, feeling or investment — stick with the big picture or high concept.